daudzaidi/mysqlfabric-nodejs-connectors/readme.md

 To access a database set one or more properties of the Fabric connection object using its set_property() method.

-These         set_property()         arguments are shard-related:
+These **set_property()** arguments are shard-related:

-tables: The sharding table or tables
+**tables**: The sharding table or tables

-mode: Whether operations are read/write or read only
+**mode**: Whether operations are read/write or read only

-scope: Whether operations are local or global
+**scope**: Whether operations are local or global

-key: The key that identifies which row to affect
+**key**: The key that identifies which row to affect

 Of which

 mode is optional.
-The default is fabric.MODE_READWRITE if this property is omitted.
+The default is **fabric.MODE_READWRITE** if this property is omitted.

 scope is optional.
-The default is fabric.SCOPE_LOCAL if this property is omitted.
+The default is **fabric.SCOPE_LOCAL** if this property is omitted.

 key: If scope is fabric.SCOPE_LOCAL, key is required to indicate which row to affect.
-If scope is fabric.SCOPE_GLOBAL, key is inapplicable; do not specify it.
+If scope is SCOPE_GLOBAL, key is inapplicable; do not specify it.

-When the mode argument is applicable, these values are permitted: fabric.MODE_READWRITE: Connect to a master server.
+When the mode argument is applicable, these values are permitted:
+**MODE_READWRITE**: Connect to a master server.
 This is the default.

-fabric.MODE_READONLY: Connect to a slave if one is available, to the master otherwise.
+**MODE_READONLY**: Connect to a slave if one is available, to the master otherwise.
 Load Balancing is NOT yet implemented in case of multiple secndary servers.

 When the scope argument is applicable, these values are permitted:

-fabric.SCOPE_LOCAL: Local operation that affects the row with a given key.
+**SCOPE_LOCAL**: Local operation that affects the row with a given key.
 This is the default.

-fabric.SCOPE_GLOBAL: Global operation that affects all rows.
+**SCOPE_GLOBAL**: Global operation that affects all rows.

 To specify shard tables and shard keys, use the tables and key attributes of the set_property() method.